NDAYISENGAManu/agrovision/README.md

 - 🛒 **E-Marketplace**: Direct farmer-to-buyer connections
 - 📚 **Learning Center**: Educational content in local languages
 - 💬 **Community Forum**: Peer-to-peer knowledge sharing

+## 🏗️ Architecture

+AgroVision is built with a modern, decoupled architecture:

+- **Backend (Next.js)**: A robust REST API built with Next.js 14, handling business logic, database management, and authentication.
+It also includes a comprehensive Admin Backoffice UI.
+- **Mobile (Flutter)**: A cross-platform mobile application for farmers and buyers, built with Flutter for a seamless experience on both Android and iOS.
+- **Database (PostgreSQL)**: A relational database managed via Prisma ORM for type-safe data access.
+- **AI/ML**: Integrated on-device (mobile) and via API (backend) for real-time crop disease diagnosis.

 ## ✨ Features